-- 2. Procedures for Fire Drills: - Regular fire drills are held with the date, time, and type of drill determined by the Barnes-Jewish Hospital Department of Environmental Health and Safety. - 3.
-Procedure for Tornado Warning: When the city issues a warning by activating the horn system or by the Weather Bureau announcement: - Remain calm; close blinds or curtains in the room/office; - Go to the lowest possible level; - The Parkview and Plaza Auditoriums should be used during inclement weather since these rooms do not have windows; - When the "All Clear" is issued through the horn system or by the Weather Bureau announcement, individuals may return to their activities; - Follow all directions provided by the BJH Public Safety officer or from College leadership; - 4.
-Procedure for Earthquake: In the event of an actual quake, there will be no time for an alarm: - During the Shaking: - DO NOT PANIC.
-The motion and violent shaking is frightening; however, unless you are struck with falling debris, it is usually harmless; - If inside, remain inside.
-DO NOT RUN OUTSIDE; - Individuals should move to the hallways; - Take cover under beds, tables, or against inside walls; - · Stay away from windows/glass; - Do not use any open flame devices (i.e., candles, matches, etc.); - Do not run through building.
-If outside, stay away from buildings.
-The greatest danger from falling debris is just outside the doorway and near to outer walls; - Once in the open, STAY THERE until the shaking stops;
+2. Procedures for Fire Drills:

+- Regular fire drills are held with the date, time, and type of drill determined by the Barnes-Jewish Hospital Department of Environmental Health and Safety. - 3.
+Procedure for Tornado Warning: When the city issues a warning by activating the horn system or by the National Weather Service announcement: - Remain calm; close blinds or curtains in the room/office; - Go to the lowest possible level; - The Parkview and Plaza Auditoriums should be used during inclement weather since these rooms do not have windows; - When the "All Clear" is issued by the National Weather Service announcement, individuals may return to their activities; - Follow all directions provided by the BJH Public Safety officer or from College leadership; - 4.
+Procedure for Earthquake: In the event of an actual quake, there will be no time for an alarm: - During an earthquake: - Remain calm - If you are caught outside when the quake occurs, do not attempt to take refuge in or near a building or structure.
+Building entrances are especially hazardous due to falling objects.
+Avoid trees, power lines and utility poles, glass and other objects that could fall on you.
+If you're able to, move to an open area away from all hazards. - If you are indoors when the quake starts, remain there and take shelter, unless ordered to evacuate. - Stay away from heavy furniture, appliances, large panes of glass, shelves holding heavy objects and masonry veneer.
+These items tend to fall or break and can injure you.